 To avoid issues with data transferring over from month-to-month, create a sample monthly budget and make a copy of that every month.

-Go to Google Sheets, select “Monthly budget” and rename the spreadsheet “Sample Monthly Budget.”
+Go to Google Sheets, select “Monthly budget” and rename the spreadsheet “SAMPLE MONTHLY BUDGET TO COPY EVERY MONTH.”

-If you add custom categories to a sample monthly budget instead of your actual monthly budget, you won’t have to repeat the steps every month.
+If you add custom categories to a sample monthly budget instead of your actual monthly budget, you won’t have to repeat the steps outlined in this article every month.

 Instead, you’ll just make a copy of the sample monthly budget.
 More on that later…